Audrys Nin Reyes: 2021–23

 Nin Reyes competed at the 2021 Pan American Championships in Rio de Janeiro, his final opportunity to win an Olympic spot.
 However, an ankle injury limited him to two events, meaning he could not earn the Olympic spot.
 He finished 21st in the all-around at the 2022 Pan American Championships.
-At the end of 2022, he injured a ligament in his right ankle, but he chose to not undergo surgery in order to compete for the spot at the 2024 Olympic Games.
+At the end of 2022, he injured a ligament in his right ankle, but he chose to not undergo surgery to compete for the spot at the 2024 Olympic Games.

 Nin Reyes began the season at the 2023 Cottbus World Cup, but he did not qualify for any finals.
 He finished ninth on vault in the qualification round at the 2023 Doha World Cup, making him the second reserve for the final.
 He placed 18th in the all-around at the 2023 Pan American Championships held in Medellín, Colombia.
 Then at the 2023 Central American and Caribbean Games, he won the silver medal in the all-around behind Cuba's Diorges Escobar.
 Then in the event finals, he won gold on the vault, silver on the horizontal bar, and bronze on the pommel horse.
 He also placed fourth on the parallel bars and fifth with the Dominican team.
 He then competed on all six events at the Paris World Challenge Cup, but he did not advance into any finals.
 At the 2023 World Championships, he finished 10th on the vault in the qualification round, making him the first reserve for the final.
 As a result, he did not earn the vault apparatus spot for the 2024 Olympic Games because Kevin Penev finished above him.

 At the 2023 Pan American Games, Nin Reyes finished fifth in the all-around final.
 Because he was the highest-placing gymnast who had not already qualified for the 2024 Olympic Games, Nin Reyes received the individual quota.
 This marked the first time a male gymnast from the Dominican Republic qualified for the Olympic Games.
 He then won the gold medal in the vault final, defending his Pan American Games title, and he also placed seventh in the horizontal bar final.